Tekken: Spin-off and crossover games

 Tekken 3 was also ported to the Game Boy Advance as Tekken Advance in 2001.
 Tekken 6-based Tekken 3D: Prime Edition was released for the Nintendo 3DS in 2012.
 A free to play version of Tekken was released in 2013 for PSN as Tekken Revolution.
 Tekken Card Challenge was released on the WonderSwan, a Japan-exclusive handheld, in 1999.
 A spin-off action adventure game featuring series' character Nina Williams as the protagonist, Death by Degrees, released for the PS2 in 2005.
-Two mobile Tekken spin-off games were released in 2011: a 2D fighting game Tekken Resolute, which was the first game not to include Heihachi Mishima, and Tekken Bowl, the bowling mini-game from Tekken Tag Tournament, for the iOS operating system.
-Tekken Bowl was first game not to include Yoshimitsu, Nina Williams, Paul Phoenix, or King.
+Tekken Resolute, a 2D fighting game which was the first game not to include Heihachi Mishima, was released in 2010 for the J2ME platform, and Tekken Bowl, the bowling mini-game from Tekken Tag Tournament, was released in 2011 for the iOS operating system.
+Tekken Bowl was the first game not to include Yoshimitsu, Nina Williams, Paul Phoenix, or King.
 In 2013, a third mobile game titled Tekken Card Tournament was released by Namco Bandai to the App Store for iOS and Google Play Store on Android.
 That same year, Namco Bandai also released Tekken Arena to the Google Play Store on Android.
-On April 30, 2015, Namco released Galaga: Tkken 20th Anniversary Edition, a mobile game variant of Galaga featuring characters from the franchise.
+On April 30, 2015, Namco released Galaga: Tekken 20th Anniversary Edition, a mobile game variant of Galaga featuring characters from the franchise.
 It was originally announced on April 1, 2015.

 Namco and Capcom agreed to create crossover games of the Tekken and Street Fighter franchises.
 In 2012, Street Fighter X Tekken was released, which was developed by Capcom and includes 2D gameplay mechanics as seen in Street Fighter IV.
 Namco was also developing Tekken X Street Fighter, which would feature gameplay mechanics similar to Tekken Tag Tournament 2, but it was placed on hold indefinitely in 2016.

 Pokkén Tournament was announced in August 2014, as a spin-off of the franchise set within the Pokémon franchise.
 It was initially released in Japan as an arcade game, but was released internationally on Wii U in 2016, and is also ported to Nintendo Switch.

 Tekken Mobile, another spinoff, was released on March 1, 2018.
 Although it had a mixed reception from critics, it was well received by the public and exceeded one million downloads.